pengan1987/intro-to-demoscene/07-soundchip-chiptune.md

 Distributed free of charge, SoundMonitor has had quite a wide impact on the hobbyist community.
 As the name suggests, it is an optimized version of the code monitor-based production process previously described by Rob Hubbard: SoundMonitor is still based on the creation of musical data in hexadecimal numbers, but its operational logic is more convenient, as the data for manipulating the sound chip is arranged vertically in chronological order and can be modified directly by moving the keyboard You can directly modify the corresponding numbers by moving the cursor with the keyboard, and at the same time you can play and listen to the modified results at any time.
 This timeline sequence display, instant modification and monitoring logic simplifies the process of writing music compared to the previous core of code modification.

-The popularity of SoundMonitor has also benefited from the spread of the demo scene, with The Dutch USA-Team developing a modified version of SoundMonitor, Rock Monitor, which has spread more widely than the original SoundMonitor.
+The popularity of SoundMonitor has also benefited from the spread of the demoscene, with The Dutch USA-Team developing a modified version of SoundMonitor, Rock Monitor, which has spread more widely than the original SoundMonitor.

 SoundMonitor's vertical timeline centric editing approach is considered to have directly influenced the design of what is considered to be the first "true" (sample-based) Tracker software, Ultimate Soundtracker, in "The Origins of Soundtracker, Part 1 Part 1: Where the hell is Karsten Obarski?
 (Soundtracker origins, part 1: Where in the World is Karsten Obarski?)
 Several papers are cited to demonstrate the connection between Ultimate Soundtracker and SoundMonitor.